 - Dirty Air Filter: A clogged furnace filter is a primary cause of system failure.
 It restricts airflow, causing the heat exchanger to overheat and triggering a safety shutdown.

-- Blocked Vents: If supply or return vents are blocked by furniture or rugs, the system struggles to breathe, leading to overheating and inefficiency.
+- Blocked Vents: Supply or return vents blocked by furniture, rugs, or other objects force the system to work harder, leading to overheating and reduced efficiency.

-- Faulty Limit Switch: This component monitors internal temperatures.
-If the blower fails or airflow is restricted, the limit switch shuts the burner off to prevent fire hazards.
+- Faulty Limit Switch: This component monitors the furnace's internal temperature.
+If airflow is restricted or the blower fails, the limit switch shuts off the burner to prevent fire hazards.

-- Clogged Condensate Drain: High-efficiency furnaces produce water (condensate).
-If the drain line blocks up, a float switch will prevent the furnace from turning on to avoid water damage.
+- Clogged Condensate Drain: High-efficiency furnaces produce condensate (water) as a byproduct.
+If the drain line becomes blocked, a float switch will prevent the furnace from turning on to avoid water damage.

 Ignition and Mechanical Failures

-- Ignition or Pilot Light Problems: On older units, a pilot light may blow out.
-Modern systems use electronic igniters; if these crack or fail, the gas will not ignite.
+- Ignition or Pilot Light Problems: Older furnaces rely on a pilot light that can blow out.
+Modern systems use electronic igniters—if these crack or fail, gas will not ignite.

-- Gas Supply Issues: A closed gas valve or a utility interruption will prevent the furnace from producing heat.
+- Gas Supply Issues: A closed gas valve or utility interruption will prevent the furnace from producing heat.
+Check that other gas appliances in your home are working to rule out a supply outage.

-- Dirty Flame Sensor: This sensor detects if a flame is present.
-If coated in carbon or dust, it shuts the gas valve as a safety precaution.
+- Dirty Flame Sensor: This sensor detects whether a flame is present.
+When coated in carbon or dust, it shuts the gas valve as a precaution, causing the furnace to start briefly and then turn off.

-- Bad Blower Motor: If the motor that pushes air through your ducts fails, the furnace may start but will quickly shut down due to a lack of air circulation
+- Bad Blower Motor: If the motor that circulates air through your ducts fails, the furnace may briefly ignite but will quickly shut down due to insufficient airflow.

-What Should I Do If My Furnace Won't Turn On?
+How Do I Troubleshoot a Furnace That Won't Turn On?

 - Check Your Thermostat: First, ensure the thermostat is set to "heat" and the temperature is set higher than the current room temperature.
 If it's battery-powered, replace the batteries.